tenebrius1/tp/docs/DeveloperGuide.md

 #### Implementation details

-A noteworthy change in implementation of our `FindCommand` from the standard AB3 `FindCommand` is in `FindCommandParser`.
-We expanded on the `FindCommand` functionality such that it can find for students/tutors  multiple attributes.
+A noteworthy change in the implementation of our `FindCommand` from the standard AB3 `FindCommand` is in `FindCommandParser`.
+We expanded on the `FindCommand` functionality such that it can find multiple attributes for tutors/students.
 Because of this, we opted to create a new `ChainedPredicate` class that encapsulates the idea of chaining multiple predicates together.
 Each attribute specified by the user creates its own predicate which is then chained together using the `Predicate#and` method and the resulting predicate is then stored in the `ChainedPredicate` class.

 ##### Sequence of action
 {:.no_toc}